 I have no manual, so the lens values are a mystery.
 Not sure why nothing is marked there.

 Shooting Is a drama.
 First, you need a green giant’s hand to hold it.
-I wear large size gloves and yet struggle to hold it with the right hand without the support of the left one.
+I wear large size gloves and yet struggle to hold the camera with the right hand without the support of the left one.
 Cannot see a way to attach a strap that would greatly assist.
 There is an optional grip that hooks to the battery screw (I assume), but it adds much bulk to the already bulky body.
-Then, once you press the focusing/shutter button, it recoils, shakes and rattles as you would expect of Dirty Harry’s ‘make my day’ gun.
+Then, once you press the focusing/shutter button, it recoils, shakes, and rattles as you would expect of Dirty Harry’s ‘make my day’ gun.
 I wonder how anything can be captured once the camera swirls in your hand.
 Shooting with it is as bad as firing an M72 LAW shoulder-mounted rocket.
 Same grip and the same racket once pressing the trigger.
 At second thought, my dislike of this camera could stem from memories associated with the time I was trained with the LAWs.
 Left-hand camera versions were available as the Z-L and the Z2-L models.

 Loading film is a breeze, assume is common with all cameras of this era.